top of page

 ABOUT US

-Our Origins
+Origins

 Our name, the English Reformed Church, is unique because it acknowledges that originally we were members of the Church of England in SA.
 In 1984 we withdrew from that denomination to become the English Reformed Church and have followed what we believe to be the clear teaching of the Bible on the government and practice of the Church of Jesus Christ.
-We endeavor to follow the biblical maxim that the reformed church is always reforming.
+We endeavor to follow the biblical maxim that the reformed church is always reforming. â€‹

 We hold wholeheartedly to the theology of the Reformers who rediscovered “the faith once delivered to the saints” and the practical application of Christian truth to everyday life by the Puritans, seeking to glorify and enjoy God not only in Sunday worship but in every area of life.
+We are glad adhere to The Westminster Confession of Faith, its related Catechisms, and the Three Forms of Unity.
+They provide an excellent summary of biblical teaching, and establish our experimental and unashamed Calvinism.
+We are not innovators; we seek to preach the whole counsel of God to our dying world.
+Our sermons are mostly consecutive and applicatory expositions of God' Word so that he may be savingly known and glorified in and by his chosen people.

-Our Objectives
+Objectives

 DOCUMENTS